 After the tumor tissue is collected, it is sent to a laboratory for testing.
 Ideally, comprehensive biomarker testing will be done.
 In comprehensive biomarker testing, driver mutations in multiple genes are tested for at the same time, rather than sequentially, including not only the ones with approved treatments, but also other known driver mutations.
 Some of the driver mutations currently without approved treatments may have treatments being tested now or in the near future in clinical trials to which a patient could be matched.
 An advantage of comprehensive biomarker testing is that when a new mutation target is discovered, it can easily be added to the set of mutations being tested for.
 Comprehensive biomarker testing is done via a process known as next-generation sequencing, or NGS.

 Biomarker testing results are analyzed by a pathologist.
-All laboratory results are recorded in a The description of cells and tissues made by a pathololgist based on what is seen under a microscope.
-This is sometimes used to make a diagnosis of lung cancer or another disease..
-It is a good idea to get a copy of your pathology report for your own information and to have it available to show other doctors, if necessary.
-The test results can take up to two or so weeks to be received by your doctor.24
+All biomarker laboratory results are recorded in a biomarker testing report.
+It is a good idea to get a copy of your biomarker testing report for your own information and to have it available to show other doctors, if necessary.
+The test results can take up to four weeks or so to be received by your doctor.24

 Currently, tissue biopsies are the only way to confirm a diagnosis of lung cancer.
 However, your healthcare team may also use a liquid biopsy instead of a tissue biopsy to decide if certain targeted therapies are right for you.